pnp/List-Formatting/column-samples/generic-rowactions/README.md

 This action will prompt the user with a deletion confirmation dialog and delete the item if they choose yes.

 ### executeFlow
 This action will launch a flow for the item as the selected item.
 This action requires additional configuration through the `actionParams` property.
+The ID is always required, but you can also optionally include `headerText` and/or `runFlowButtonText` properties as well to customize the Flow panel.

 #### To obtain a Flow's ID: